The Kardashian-Jenners Won Halloween by Dressing as Victoria’s Secret Angels

 With five mega-famous sisters, the Kardashian-Jenners were made for group Halloween costumes.
 But for the most part, each one shines on her own.
 In 2016, Kylie dressed as Christina Aguilera.
-In 2017, Kim won over the internet as share.
+In 2017, Kim won over the internet as Cher.
 Not once have they coordinated their costumes—until now.

 The Kardashian-Jenner sisters—Kourtney, Kim, Khloé, Kendall and Kylie—made their group-costume debut as Victoria’s Secret angels in Los Angeles.
 Pictures published exclusively by the Daily Mail show the five sisters dressed in white lingerie with huge, life-size wings on their backs.
 The pictures were taken as the sisters headed to a Halloween party, with each reality star dressed differently than the rest.